Twitter aims to spot, elevate credible information on its platform

-San Francisco: In a bid to sanitise its platform, Twitter has collaborated with The Associated Press (AP) and Reuters, as it aims to expand its efforts to identify and elevate credible information on the micro-blogging platform.
+San Francisco, Aug 3 (IANS) In a bid to sanitise its platform, Twitter has collaborated with The Associated Press (AP) and Reuters, as it aims to expand its efforts to identify and elevate credible information on the micro-blogging platform.

 The company said in a statement that its Curation team will increase its capacity to add reliable context to conversations happening on Twitter.